Maintaining Trinity websites--Restricting access to Trinity websites

 It is possible to control or restrict viewing access to your website folders and the files they contain.
 Note that as the Trinity web server is a public facing server it is not appropriate for hosting highly sensitive or confidential information.

-Restricting access is achieved using two files, one named .aclsecure and one named .htaccess.
-These files must be placed into the website folder the you wish to restrict access to.
+Restricting access is achieved using a file named .htaccess.
+This file must be placed into the website folder the you wish to restrict access to.
 This means you should store all files which are for restricted access in separate folders to those files which are for unrestricted access.
 The exact type of restriction is dependent on the instructions in the .htaccess file, and the various types of restriction are outlined below.

 Access restriction to an individual file can only be achieved if that file is the only file in its folder.
-The access restriction affects the entire contents of the folder that the .htaccess and .aclsecure files are placed in, as well as any subfolders and their contents.
-If any subfolder has a .htaccess and .aclsecure file of its own then this restriction takes precedence for that folder and any of its subfolders.
+The access restriction affects the entire contents of the folder that the .htaccess is placed in, as well as any subfolders and their contents.
+If any subfolder has a .htaccess of its own then this restriction takes precedence for that folder and any of its subfolders.

-It is good practice to upload your .htaccess and .aclsecure files to the web server before uploading any of the files you wish to restrict access to so they are not openly available prior to you putting your restrictions in place.
+It is good practice to upload your .htaccess file to the web server before uploading any of the files you wish to restrict access to so they are not openly available prior to you putting your restrictions in place.

 All of the information below refers to setting access restriction which can only be bypassed by appropriate Trinity users.
 Those who are permitted access will be prompted to authenticate using their Trinity username and 'local web access' password.
 Since Monday 17th August 2009 this 'local web access password' has been the same as the network login password.